StringManolo/APKGenerator/README.md

 + How to use the APKGenerator.js
 It's like a python script.
 You usually run them using ```python myScript```.
 You use ```qjs APKGenerator.js``` instead.
 You display help message run ```qjs APKGenerator.js --help```

++ Where is the apk and the apk files
+The apk is at APKGeneratorBase/src/main/com.example.myApp and also at ~/storage/Download/builtAPKs/com.example.myApp.
+All your project files are inside the APKGeneratorBase folder.

++ I edited the files, how can i generate the modified apk?
+Move to the path APKGeneratorBase/src/main and run the command ```build.one.bash```